 10-15% of your customers – The value of this market is substantial as a consumer alone.
 What is your current market share with this group?
 What are their unique needs, buying habits etc.?

 War for talent – 67% of HR leaders9 believe the war for talent will remain a major issue.
 A compelling proposition for the neurodiverse could help address this.
 It could also boost brand awareness and value.

 Some neurodiverse people simply see things differently – that difference brings the leap of thinking that is needed to drive innovation, the spark of creativity or vision needed to transform a product or a service.

 What we offer varies, depending in the individual.
 Sometimes they offer strengths in things like pattern recognition, concentrated attention to detail, high levels of empathy or a range of other characteristics.
 Employing these capabilities in the right way can transform the fortunes of an organisation.

 Diversity & Inclusion Agenda

 18% of working age adults have a disability.
 By pension age, that number will have risen to 44%.
 In working age, neurodiversity is one of the biggest groups – it spans gender, ethnicity, age, and sexual orientation so sits well at the centre of any diversity and inclusivity agenda.
-What is good for the neurodiverse will also tend to have positive knock-on effects for a wider employee groups.
+What is good for the neurodiverse will also tend to have a positive knock-on effect for wider employee groups.